Data Protection in ASP.NET Core

 Unprotect() method

-In Postman, you will see the below output.
+In Postman, we will see the below output.

-As you may notice that I have first displayed the original message then protected the original message and finally unprotected the protected data.
+Here, We are first displaying the original message then protecting the message and finally unprotecting the protected data.

 Takeaway